-According to the Code, a director, in the exercise of his functions and responsibilities, must act with complete honesty and good faith in the best interest of the Corporation.
+A director, in the exercise of his functions and responsibilities, must act with complete honesty and good faith in the best interest of the Corporation.
 He must also act in accordance with the applicable laws, regulations and policies.

-According to the Code, in the event of a conflict of interest, a director is required to declare the nature and extent of any material interest, directly or indirectly, he has in any important contract or proposed contract of the Corporation, as soon as he has knowledge of the agreement or of the Corporation's intention to consider or enter into the proposed contract and in such a case, the director shall abstain from voting on the subject.
+In the event of a conflict of interest, a director is required to declare the nature and extent of any material interest, directly or indirectly, he has in any important contract or proposed contract of the Corporation, as soon as he has knowledge of the agreement or of the Corporation's intention to consider or enter into the proposed contract and in such a case, the director shall abstain from voting on the subject.